 Simply concentrating on the facts can often be enough to shake the hold your emotions have on your behavior.

 In some cases, it's just a matter of breaking down the numbers in your financial plan to prove that it makes sense.
-Wolberg often works with clients who hesitate to take advantage of tax-advantaged wealth transfer opportunities because they worry that they'll need the money in the future.
+Chun often works with clients who hesitate to take advantage of tax-advantaged wealth transfer opportunities because they worry that they'll need the money in the future.

 "I try to get clients to objectively understand how they actually are, not how they feel they are," he remarked.
 "If I can prove to them that they have more than enough money to fulfill all of their lifestyle needs forever, that opens up an opportunity to do other prudent things with regards to risk management, wealth transfer and philanthropic planning.
 It gets emotions out of the way."

-If you think your emotions might be affecting your ability to think rationally about a situation, you might want to take a page out of Wolberg's book and focus on the facts at hand.
+If you think your emotions might be affecting your ability to think rationally about a situation, you might want to take a page out of Chun's book and focus on the facts at hand.
 Writing down everything you know to be true about the situation can keep these details top of mind and help you review the scenario with more clarity.
 Or, you can talk things over with someone you trust to bring you an outside perspective.